chartjes/djaml/README.md

 -*- markdown -*-

-Djaml is template Loader for Django that allows you to use [HamlPy](https://github.com/jessemiller/HamlPy) in your templates
+Djaml is a template loader for Django that allows you to use [HamlPy](https://github.com/jessemiller/HamlPy) in your templates

-It is based on the [django-shpaml-template-loader project](http://bitbucket.org/jiaaro/django-shpaml-template-loader), and is licensed under the GPL.
+It is based on the [django-shpaml-template-loader project](http://bitbucket.org/jiaaro/django-shpaml-template-loader), and is licensed under the MIT license.

 ## Requirements